kiranbabu9998-sketch/-AI-Based-Driver-State-Awareness-and-Cooperative-Vehicle-Safety-System/README.md

 ## Overview

 Driver fatigue is one of the leading causes of road accidents worldwide.
-Long driving hours and reduced alertness can significantly affect a driver's reaction time and decision-making ability, increasing the risk of accidents.

-This project proposes an **AI-powered Driver Monitoring System (DMS)** that continuously observes the driver using computer vision and deep learning techniques.
+Long driving hours and reduced alertness can significantly affect a driver's reaction time and decision-making ability, increasing the risk of accidents.This project proposes an **AI-powered Driver Monitoring System (DMS)** that continuously observes the driver using computer vision and deep learning techniques.
 The system analyzes facial cues such as **eye closure and yawning** in real time using a trained YOLO-based model.

-The system works in the following stages:

-1. **Real-Time Driver Monitoring**
-   A camera captures the driver's face continuously and sends video frames to the detection model.

-2. **Drowsiness Detection**
-   The deep learning model analyzes the frames and identifies signs of driver fatigue such as closed eyes or yawning.

-3. **Driver Alert Mechanism**
-   When drowsiness is detected, the system immediately triggers an **audio alert** to warn the driver and encourage them to regain attention.

-4. **Driver Response Observation**
-   The system observes whether the driver responds to the alert by reopening their eyes or returning to an alert state.

-5. **Safety Action (If No Response)**
-   If the driver does not respond to the warning within a certain period, the system attempts to simulate a safety response by:

-   * Indicating that the vehicle should **slow down**
-   * Attempting to **safely stop or park the vehicle at the roadside**

 Currently, the system focuses on **driver monitoring and vehicle safety response within a single vehicle environment**.
-Communication with other nearby vehicles (Vehicle-to-Vehicle communication) is not implemented in the present version.

-This project demonstrates how **AI-based driver monitoring systems can improve road safety by detecting fatigue early and initiating preventive safety actions**.
+Communication with other nearby vehicles (Vehicle-to-Vehicle communication) is not implemented in the present version.This project demonstrates how **AI-based driver monitoring systems can improve road safety by detecting fatigue early and initiating preventive safety actions**.

 The system detects: